When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Introduction

-\paragraph{Background.} Attribution in language generation relied on explicit metadata: model identifiers, execution logs, or externally recorded provenance signals \citep{wang2026trajectorysurvey, barke2026agentrx, zhang2025whichagent}.
+\paragraph{Background.} As multi-agent systems take on tasks, their outputs must remain \emph{auditable}: a party that was not present at execution should be able to reconstruct what happened from evidence it can check for itself \citep{nian2026auditable}.
+Auditing such a system begins with attribution, since no question of responsibility can be settled before it is known which agent produced which part of the output.
+Attribution in language generation has relied on explicit metadata: model identifiers, execution logs, or externally recorded provenance signals \citep{wang2026trajectorysurvey, barke2026agentrx, zhang2025whichagent}.
 In multi-agent language systems, this assumption becomes increasingly fragile.
 Current state-of-the-art diagnostic frameworks, such as Who\&When \citep{zhang2025whichagent} and FAMAS \citep{ge2025failureattributing}, require analyzing complete execution trajectories to perform failure attribution.
-These methods assume an optimal "white-box" environment where agent identities and internal logic are fully transparent.
+These methods assume an optimal ``white-box'' environment where agent identities and internal logic are fully transparent.
 However, exposing such detailed traces introduces privacy risks and compliance constraints, especially when logs are abstracted or redacted \citep{xiang2024guardagent}.
 In real-world production, agent-generated content is frequently decoupled from its original environment through simple ``copy-pasting'' into external reports or emails.
-As noted by \citet{kirchenbauer2023watermark}, once text leaves the server-side log environment, the link to its execution metadata is permanently severed.
-In scenarios where agent identifiers are unavailable, interaction boundaries are not explicitly marked, or sensitive information has been redacted, existing trajectory analysis tools \citep{zhang2025whichagent,ge2025failureattributing} become ineffective, leaving the generated text as the \textbf{only artifact} for auditing.
+Once text leaves the server-side environment in this way, the link to its execution metadata is severed and cannot be restored from the text alone---the same observation that motivates carrying detection signals inside the text rather than alongside it \citep{kirchenbauer2023watermark}.
+In scenarios where agent identifiers are unavailable, interaction boundaries are not explicitly marked, or sensitive information has been redacted, existing trajectory analysis tools \citep{zhang2025whichagent,ge2025failureattributing} become ineffective, leaving the generated text as the artifact available to an auditor.
 This necessitates an intrinsic, self-verifying mechanism that allows provenance recovery and execution tracing directly from the output, without requiring access to original system traces.
-As LLM agents move toward high-stakes deployments, attribution can no longer depend on external metadata; instead, it requires mechanisms embedded in the generated text, turning it into key-verifiable evidence.